vitalets/awesome-smart-tv/README.md

 #### Third-party remote control libraries
 * [samsungctl](https://github.com/Ape/samsungctl) - Library and command line tool for remote controlling Samsung televisions via a TCP/IP connection.
 It currently supports both pre-2016 TVs as well most of the modern Tizen-OS TVs with Ethernet or Wi-Fi connectivity (Python).
 * [samsung-tv-remote](https://github.com/Badisi/samsung-tv-remote) - Node.js module to remotely control Samsung Smart TV starting from 2016 (JavaScript).
-* [homebridge-samsungtv2016](https://github.com/kyleaa/homebridge-samsungtv2016) - Plugin for [Homebridge](https://github.com/nfarina/homebridge) that allows you to control your 2016 Samsung TV with HomeKit and Siri (JavaScript).
+* [homebridge-samsungtv2016](https://github.com/kyleaa/homebridge-samsungtv2016) - A plugin for [Homebridge](https://github.com/nfarina/homebridge) that allows you to control your 2016 Samsung TV with HomeKit and Siri (JavaScript).
+* [homebridge-samsung-tizen](https://github.com/tavicu/homebridge-samsung-tizen) - A plugin for [Homebridge](https://github.com/nfarina/homebridge) that allows you to control your Samsung Tizen TV with HomeKit and Siri (JavaScript).
 * [samsung-remote-models-2014-and-newer](https://github.com/tdudek/samsung-remote-models-2014-and-newer) - Encrypted communication with the internal web service of Samsung TV models 2014+.
 * [SmartCrypto](https://github.com/sectroyer/SmartCrypto) - SmartView2 encrypted handshake API implementation in C/Python.

 #### Other
 * [Identification of Samsung TV models 2008-2017](http://en.tab-tv.com/?page_id=7123) - How to get screen size, matrix type, year of development, series and ohter parameters from Samsung TV model name.